Social impact of the COVID-19 pandemic in the United States: Lockdowns

+Research suggests that the COVID pandemic increased social isolation, especially for those who lived alone and worked in jobs that could be performed remotely.
+Their isolation levels did not return to pre-pandemic levels.

+Though the raw share of socially isolated people living alone is greater than those who live with family (see other chart), the present chart shows that the increase in pandemic-related social isolation was also experienced by those living with family.

 To encourage residents to remain in their homes in order to help suppress the spread of COVID-19, most U.S. states (either state-wide or phased in on a county-by-county basis) began to impose "stay-at-home orders" from mid-March 2020 onward.
 These orders typically restricted any public "gatherings" and mandated the closure of entertainment and recreation venues (including bars, casinos, fitness facilities, theaters), dine-in restaurants (although take-out and delivery service could still be offered), and other "non-essential" retail businesses.
 Certain types of businesses were allowed to remain open (subject to social distancing guidelines), including food stores (such as grocery stores), pharmacies, financial institutions, critical infrastructure, and mass media.
 In some states, hotels were also ordered to close.
 Several states also set up police checkpoints at their borders.

 These orders encouraged residents to stay home as much as possible unless they were conducting an essential business (such as grocery shopping or medical care for themselves or family members), recreational exercise, or a job that cannot be performed via remote work.
 The state of New York mandated remote work by non-essential employees of any business.

 By April 2, about 90% of the U.S. population was under some sort of restriction.
 After implementing social distancing and stay-at-home orders, many states were able to sustain an effective transmission rate ("R_{t}") of less than one.